INTELLECTUAL PROPERTY LAW - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate knowledge, understanding, analytical ability and a sense of relevance in applying principles to new, unseen scenarios and discussion topics, and, to critically discuss possible legal solutions.
 The assessment address all the learning outcomes listed above.

-Thus the summative assessment for this module consists of a 2-hour Examination during the examination period.
+Thus the summative assessment for this module consists of a 4-hour Online Examination during the examination period.